 By factoring in the reliability of different brands and their true market value, this best-used cars’ list was born.
 Don’t worry about high mileage, either, as these cars price below $15,000 according to the Edmunds True Market Value and have less than 50,000 miles.
 From there, we looked at Consumer Reports reliability scores to see how these cars are likely to hold up in daily use.
 Finally, we considered factors like safety, performance, practicality, and style to see which cars were genuinely worth buying.
+The made it to the top of our list since affordable and offers enough style and sensibility.
 From fuel-efficient sedans to burly SUVs, this list provides a bit of everything.

 Shopping for a car?
 Let us help

 The best: 2016 Mazda 3

 Why should you buy this: It covers all the bases, and then some.